 - Nutrition facts do not include romesco sauce.

 - Make-ahead, leftovers, and storage: You can season the fillets a day in advance, but they’re best enjoyed fresh.
 Use within 1 day of buying the cod, and then be sure to enjoy the leftovers within 3 days of cooking.
-Seafood has a shorter shelf life compared to other proteins.
+Seafood has a shorter shelf life compared to poultry or meat.
 Keep any leftovers in an airtight container in a fridge, then reheat gently in a microwave or on a stove top before enjoying.

 - To freeze: Allow the pan seared cod to cool completely, then wrap each fillet tightly in a layer of plastic wrap (and aluminum foil, if wanted).
 Place in a freezer-safe bag or container and freeze for up to 3 months.
 Thaw in a refrigerator overnight before reheating.